VCU-CS-Capstone/MULT-25-607-ML-for-RF-Sprectrum-sensing/Documentation/Readme.md

 - **Model File:** Use for future predictions or deployment.
 - **Confusion Matrix:** Visualizes classification performance.
 - **Metadata:** Contains run details, feature importances, and metrics.

+### Running the whole package

+1. Ensure both frontend and backend packages are installed and UHD is built

+2. Start the front end with `pnpm start` and start the backend with `uv run serve.py --model models/MLRF_1.5.joblib --data_path data.h5`

+3. For more information please see the readme's in side the frontend and backend.